dart-lang/language/working/1426-extension-types/feature-specification.md

 *In contrast to non-protected extension types, the extension type has no subtype relationship with its on-type.*

+It is a compile-time error if a protected extension type `E` is used to perform an explicit extension method invocation.

+*That is, `E(o).foo()` is an error when `E` is a protected extension type, also in the case where the static type of `o` matches the on-type of `E`.
+We can only access the members of `E` when the receiver has type `E`.*

 It is a compile-time error if a protected extension type `E` is the target type in a type test (`o is E` respectively
 <code>o is E<T<sub>1</sub>, ..
 T<sub>k</sub>></code>)